Yes, Taking a Baby Camping Can Be Fun!

 Bring tons of extra nipples so that you don’t have to wash those either!

-A cozy swaddle blanket to keep your baby warm in the tent (or camper!)
+A baby camping sleeping bag to keep your baby warm in the tent (or camper!)

 Depending on the weather, you might be concerned about how cold your baby might get on the camp trip!
 In Wyoming, nights can sometimes dip into the 30s – DURING SUMMER!

 Swaddle blankets help keep your baby warm safely, which is especially important if you are not co-sleeping and the baby will be by his self in a pack n play!

 These are highly rated, and woodland themed for your little camper!

 A pacifier holder and case so you don’t spend the whole camp trip trying to find and wash pacifiers!

 So my girls are not pacifier ladies, but I do have quite a few friends who are.
 And it’s an absolute nightmare for everyone involved if they lose their pacifier!

 While it’s always a good idea to keep a few spares, it’s an even better one to just make sure the pacifier stays attached to your baby!